Few decisions define your clinic, or your life, as much as the location and space you choose for your medical or dental practice.

 There are several listing services that are available for free online.
 They are less comprehensive than the paid databases and are often less frequently updated.
 Searching through them is a great way to get a feel for what you like and don’t like in commercial properties as well as what rent numbers look like in various areas.
 That being said, this is not a reliable way to easily find a dental office for rent. – be prepared for much of the information to be out of date or flat out wrong.

-What makes a location great for a dental practice?
+What makes a location great for a medical practice?

-For a general dentistry office you want to consider a few key things:
+For a general medical or dentistry office you want to consider a few key things:

 - Local competition

 - Does the space promote the practice adequately (high traffic retail vs office space)

 - No exclusives on dentistry with other tenants